William-Schutte/web_project_4/README.md

 This adaptive page includes form validation, interactive popups, fade-in and fade-out animations, functional like and delete buttons, modular JavaScript, and Object Oriented JS design.

-    Project 7: OOP and Modular JS, Card and FormValidator classes/objects Project 6: Real time, client-side form validation Project 5: JS functions to add, load, like, delete, and open full image on all cards
+    Project 8: OOP Refactoring, more classes, and Webpack Bundling Project 7: OOP and Modular JS, Card and FormValidator classes/objects Project 6: Real time, client-side form validation Project 5: JS functions to add, load, like, delete, and open full image on all cards